Almamu/linux-wallpaperengine/.github/ISSUE_TEMPLATE/background-doesn-t-load-properly.md

 **Wallpaper Engine Background(s)**

-Link(s) to the backgorund(s) in the steam workshop or their background ID(s).
+Link(s) to the background(s) in the steam workshop or their background ID(s).

 **Console output**

-When a background cannot be loaded It's usually due to some unexpected error that is logged into the terminal.
+When a background cannot be loaded, it's usually due to some unexpected error that is logged into the terminal.
 Please attach the program's output so we can properly debug it if needed.

 **Screenshots**